Noise Perturbation for Saliency Prediction with Psychophysical Synthetic Images: Methods

 \subsection{Pre-trained CNNs and psychophysical models on degraded psychophysical images}

-Here, we want to investigate the stability of various saliency prediction models under noise interference (See Fig.~\ref{fig:sid4vam_s_noise1}).
-We added salt-and-pepper noise with a density of 0.3 to each psychophysical image.
-Following that, we fed degraded images into various models to see how noise affects the accuracy of CNNs and psychophysical models in saliency prediction.
+In our study, we aimed to assess the robustness of different saliency prediction models when confronted with noise interference, as illustrated in Fig.~\ref{fig:sid4vam_s_noise1}.
+To introduce noise, we applied salt-and-pepper noise with a density of 0.3 to each of the psychophysical images.
+Subsequently, we supplied these degraded images as inputs to various models to investigate the impact of noise on the accuracy of both CNNs and psychophysical models in the context of saliency prediction.